mgcrea/babel-plugin-component-resolver/README.md

 Babel plugin to resolve components based on their dirname when an index file is not present.

-Let you drop `index.js` files when you only want to export one file/component:
+Let you drop `index.js` files when you only want to export a single file for a component.

+Useful for React with CSS modules, where you end up with one folder per component (.js & .css).

+Also enables extra root folders (think `NODE_PATH`) to look for exotic resolves.

 ## Usage